Brent-Milan/babysitter-kata/README.md

 This kata was done from a test-driven approach where unit tests were constructed (red), were made to pass with production code (green), and improvements were made after (refactor).
 After the TimeClock class was largely complete, I added a BabysitterApp class to build a simple console menu to accept user input and provide accessibility.
 This class has its own test file to check the two boolean methods it uses.

-##**Ideas for future additions**:
+## **Ideas for future additions**:

 Could easily add a variable that functions as a multiplier to adjust pay rates for multiple children or special cases like infants.

-##**Scrapped ideas**:
+## **Scrapped ideas**:

-Initially had a TimeClock method and associated try/catch/IOException code in the Babysitter App that used PrintWiter and FileWriter to automatically log invoice dates and values to a text file.
+Built a TimeClock logger method and associated try/catch/IOException code in the Babysitter App that used PrintWiter and FileWriter to automatically log invoice dates and values to a text file.
 I decided this was outside the scope of what the exercise asked for + created a lot of ugly clutter to the code.

 **Note**: